assetgrid/assetgridapp/homebudget-frontend/Roadmap.md

 Date time input rather than just date
-Make the CreateMany function fix transactions before returning them Input for amounts should show the correct decimals
+Make the CreateMany function fix transactions before returning them Input for amounts should show the correct decimals When importing, if there are any empty unique identifier columns.
+The user should be given the option of excluding those transactions or allowing duplicates for those transactions.